chuabingya/portfolio-webpage/README.md

 ## About Me

 As of now, this page is plain with the text:
 Hi!
 I am Bing Ya.
 I am a Year 1 Semester 1 student of the University of Wollongong at the SIM GE campus pursuing the bachelors of computer science.
-I am currently taking on a double majors, digital systems security and cyber security!
+I am currently taking on a double major, digital systems security and cyber security!

 This section was further expanded because I personally feel like some readers may want information from a specific area rather than a bird eye view (My journey)